zymiller/cse12-pa5-Partition/README.md

   it to adapt to your application, will that invalidate any assumptions of the original version?

-For this assignment, you must go _find a `partition` implementation in Java on the Web_.
+For this assignment, you must go _find a single `partition` implementation in Java on the Web_.
 You should document the source you got it from clearly, and adapt it to fit the `Partitioner` interface that partitions `String`s.
 For each implementation you find, you write in a header comment with the method: